isomerpages/csc-corp/_reach-us/Rent Our Facility.md

 <b>Timeline for Booking</b>
 <p>CSC programmes have priority for room bookings.
 External clients may book rooms subject to availability, with the following booking windows:
-<br>Auditorium: Opens 2 calendar months before the event date.<br>
+<br>Auditorium - Opens 2 calendar months before the event date.<br>
-Other rooms (Arena, Studio and Pod): Opens 2 calendar weeks before the event date. <br>
+Other rooms (Arena, Studio and Pod) - Opens 2 calendar weeks before the event date. <br>
 </p>

 <p>You can choose from 4-hour or 8-hour slots:</p>